Withholding tax: what’s that all about?

 I can choose between different percentages, which is the most interesting for me?

 Withholding tax and taxes are closely related to your personal tax situation: the amount of your taxable gross salary (= gross salary – social security contributions) and your family situation.
 Legally speaking, temp agencies and partners like Tentoo must withhold a specific minimum amount from your earnings.
-For temporary workers, this minimum is set at 11.11%.
+For temporary workers, this minimum is set at 11.11%, although according to an industry agreement, 18% is applied by default.
 By way of comparison: for permanent employees, the withholding tax is approximately 30%.

 As a freelancer, artist or temp worker, you can choose the percentage of withholding tax yourself.
 If you opt to have only the minimum deducted from your wages, you will have a higher net wage as an interim employee than permanent employees.
 But, and there is a but.
 There is a real chance that you will be required to pay a hefty amount when you receive your annual tax return.